 Red Cell of The Process, the institution known for bringing off-the-beaten-path shows to Santa Fe, is the one responsible for the band's gig at Corazón.
 “I paired them with Venus Bogardus because this is Low On High's first show, and Venus Bogardus just had a CD release.
 As for [Rainbow Arabia and Broken Water], they compliment the sound to no end,” Cell tells SFR.

 Davis' soft, sweet voice compliments the washed-out, distorted sound of Moritsugu's guitar.
 The guitar's distortion is on so high and the drums are so faded-out that in comparison the vocals are so clear they sound almost eerie.
 It's not unrelated that Moritsugu has been making experimental films since 1985; you can almost hear the influence of his films in LOH's music in the way it strays from the beaten path and revamps the hardcore sound.

-LOW ON HIGH, BROKEN WATER, RAINBOW ARABIA, VENUS BOGARDUS
+BROKEN WATER, RAINBOW ARABIA, VENUS BOGARDUS